2024 Year-End Tax Planning Strategies to Consider

 Each year, the amount of your RMD changes based on your age and the balance in your account.
 To calculate your RMD for the current year, you divide your account balance at the end of last year by your life expectancy.
 The IRS provides tables that show you which life expectancy numbers to use based on your age and whether you are sharing your RMD with a spouse.

-Now is a great time to revisit your life insurance policies.
+Now is also a great time to revisit your life insurance policies.

 On a yearly basis, you should perform the following life insurance checkup:

-• Check or confirm your beneficiary designations on each of your policies.
+• Check or confirm the beneficiary designations on each of your policies.

 • Determine if you need more or less life insurance based on any major life changes (such as marriage, divorce, a liquidity event, etc.).

-• If the life insurance is owned by an Irrevocable Life Insurance Trust (ILIT), make sure you follow all the steps necessary to ensure that the policy will not be included in your taxable estate, such as sending out what are known as "Crummey notices."
+• If the life insurance is owned by an Irrevocable Life Insurance Trust (ILIT), make sure you follow all the legal steps necessary to ensure that the policy will not be included in your taxable estate, such as sending out what are known as "Crummey notices." to the trust beneficiaries.
+If a policy is not owned within an ILIT, you may wish to consider transferring the policy to an ILIT.

 A Crummey notice is a letter letting a beneficiary know that assets (in most cases cash) have been added to a trust and informing the beneficiary of their right to withdraw those assets within a period of time, if applicable.